Andrew-Pelham/enigma-rpg/docs/SRD.md

 Select one other person at the table, and form a connection between your character and theirs.
 You could have been war buddies, old rivals, or even something as simple as childhood friends.
 As the party adds relationships between themselves, they form a web that links the characters together and provides depth.

-### Equipment FIXME: remove FU
+### Equipment

-The gear, gadgets, and weapons that a character will use on their adventures encompasses [*Equipment*](#equipment).
-All characters have the basic clothes or items that are appropriate to their concept. [*Equipment*](#equipment) is the important and cool stuff that a character carries.
-A character’s [*Equipment*](#equipment) will grant [*Bonus Dice*](#bonus-dice) and can be anything - guns and knives to fancy clothes, wads of cash, a horse, flares, or even a dinghy.

-[*Equipment*](#equipment) is always made up of an adjective and noun; Rusting Sword, Long Rope, Fast Horse, Long-ranged Rifle, Father’s Model-T, Heavy Helmet.
-Your character has two pieces of [*Equipment*](#equipment).
-Choose two items for your character; if you get stuck, there is a sample table of [*Equipment*](#equipment) on each archetype description page.
-Just don’t forget to add an adjective to each item!

-Items should be “iconic” to your character.
-Think Indiana Jones’s Well-worn Whip.
-Each piece of [*Equipment*](#equipment) should add something to your character’s background, personality, or goals.
-It should make a statement about who the character is or what they do.

-Discuss your [*Equipment*](#equipment) with the table.
-Everyone needs to be clear on what you are describing; what the [*Equipment*](#equipment) will be useful for, and when it might be a hindrance.
+Every adventurer needs tools to help them brave the unknown.
+This is where [*Equipment*](#equipment) comes into play.
+Every character can carry the necessary items they need for survival on their person - clothes, food, and the like - but [*Equipment*](#equipment) describes the items that are iconic for them.
+These are the things that your character is never seen without: a trusty whip, your grandfather's revolver, a professor's folding trowel.

+Each piece of [*Equipment*](#equipment) your character has should help tell their story. [*Equipment*](#equipment) can be anything, not just a tool; a moldy sandwich, a dirty washrag, and an ancient stick all become valuable items in the eyes of your character, as well as grant [*Bonus Dice*](#bonus-dice) when possible.

+Select up to three pieces of [*Equipment*](#equipment) that help shape your character.
+Think of evocative descriptions - the more specific the better.
+Discuss with your fellow adventurers what you're bringing along, and when it might be useful.

-### Specialties FIXME: remove FU
+### Specialties

 This is your chance to say what your character is great at.
-Sometimes a character’s specialty might be in line with their [*Equipment*](#equipment) or profession, but it just as easily can be outside.
+Sometimes a character’s [*Specialty*](#specialties) might be in line with their [*Equipment*](#equipment) or profession, but it just as easily can be outside.

 [*Specialties*](#specialties) take the form of “-ing something”.
-Your character might have a specialty in Throwing large Nets, Climbing over Walls, or even Listening to Music.
+Your character might have a specialty in Throwing large nets, Climbing over walls, or even Listening to music.
 These [*Specialties*](#specialties) help to build out your character as well as give you an edge during encounters.
 Select three [*Specialties*](#specialties) for your character, discussing with the table as you did with [*Equipment*](#equipment).

 ### Next Steps